|Guide||♦||63 Triplogs||Active Topic|

 Okay, now it's on up the Abineau Trail.
-The lower sections include large stands of Ponderosa pines.
-Several stands of Aspen are encountered along the way.
+The lower sections include large stands of Ponderosa Pines.
+Several stands of Quaking Aspen are encountered along the way.
 Carvings in the aspen dating back to the fifties are everywhere.
 Please refrain from the act.
 There was slim reason for cattlemen, long ago, to mark these trees.
 There is no good reason to leave a beautiful tree susceptible to disease and death these days.
-In the upper reaches you will be hiking next to picturesque Douglas fir.
+In the upper reaches, you will be hiking next to picturesque Douglas fir.
 This is a great hike.
-The air is real and views are beautiful.
+The air is real, and the views are beautiful.

 Be careful as the footing is loose in the upper reaches.
 The trail is steep.
 It's easy to see how an avalanche might roll down this canyon in the winter.
-Once again the views are excellent.
-If you've hiked the Humphrey's Trail you expected views like this without reward.
+Once again, the views are excellent.
+If you've hiked Humphreys Summit Trail #151 you expected views like this without reward.
 Unless you're looking to bag the peak, I recommend this trail.

-Ending at the pipeline road I opted to turn around.
+Ending at the Waterline Road (FR 146), I opted to turn around.
 You can turn east and do the popular loop hike down Bear Jaw Trail.
-Be cautious of lightning in the upper sections of Aubineau Canyon. - Aug 08 2000 joe bartelsCoconino FS Reports
+Be cautious of lightning in the upper sections of Abineau Canyon.